jaysylvester/citizen/README.md

           article.js   // Accessible via www.cleverna.me/article

-#### Should I use a citizen include or a Jade include/Handlebars partial?
+#### Should I use a citizen include or a Pug include/Handlebars partial?

 citizen includes provide rich functionality, but they do have limitations and can be overkill in certain situations.

-* **Do you only need to share a chunk of markup across different views?** Use a standard Handlebars partial, Jade template, or HTML document.
+* **Do you only need to share a chunk of markup across different views?** Use a standard Handlebars partial, Pug template, or HTML document.
 The syntax is easy and you don't have to create a full MVC pattern like you would with a citizen include.
 * **Do you need to loop over a chunk of markup to render a data set?** The server processes citizen includes and returns them as fully-rendered HTML (or JSON), not compiled templates.
-You can't loop over them and inject data like you can with Handlebars partials or Jade includes.
+You can't loop over them and inject data like you can with Handlebars partials or Pug includes.
 * **Do you need the ability to render different includes based on logic?** citizen includes can have multiple views because they're full MVC patterns.
 Using a citizen include, you can call different actions and views based on logic and keep that logic in the controller where it belongs.
-Using Handlebars partials or Jade includes would require registering multiple partials and putting the logic in the view template.
+Using Handlebars partials or Pug includes would require registering multiple partials and putting the logic in the view template.
 * **Do you want the include to be accessible from the web?** Since a citizen include has a controller, you can request it via HTTP like any other controller and get back HTML, JSON, or JSONP, which is great for AJAX requests and single page apps.